A CueHit logo.

 2019-2021

-Designed and built the front-end of a SaaS targeted at 911 call centers, law enforcement, EMS, and fire agencies that reshapes citizen connections for public safety.
-Partnered with Union County PD and 9-1-1 in New Jersey to introduce a new era of community engagement for public safety.
-Thanks to our innovative solution, the NJ department is seeing a 50% response rate for post-incident surveys vs less than five percent before.
-Designed and built the front-end of many innovative features - surveys, automated rules, communication tools (text/email/video calls/chatbots), analytics, internal mobile app, etc. After partnering with 50+ paying customers ranging from police departments to 911 call centers and incurring 1M+ in ARR, CueHit has been acquired by NEOGOV.
+Designed and built the front end of a SaaS platform for 911 call centers, law enforcement, EMS, and fire agencies that reshaped citizen connections for public safety.
+Partnered with Union County PD and 911 in New Jersey to introduce a new era of community engagement.
+Thanks to our solution, the department saw a 50% response rate for post-incident surveys versus less than 5% before.
+Designed and built the front end of many innovative features, including surveys, automated rules, communication tools (text, email, video calls, chatbots), analytics, and an internal mobile app.
+After partnering with 50+ paying customers and reaching $1M+ ARR, CueHit was acquired by NEOGOV.

 Design